 This week I picked up a Jockey bra that was touted to have a "new and improved fit" - or some sort of "buy me now" jargon.
 When I put it on, I was moderately impressed.
 Everything fit where it was supposed to and there was very little cleavage seepage.
 My only complaint is the support.
 It's still a bit more jiggly than I'd prefer.
 You're getting there, Jockey!
 Keep trying.

 What I'd like to propose is that we work together.
 I will help you design the perfect sports bra for the lady who probably will never go for a run or do a jumping jack in her life, but would love to have the support to do so if she so chooses.

 I can try out your prototypes and tell you what is good and what is bad.
 For instance, I've seen a lot of sports bras that zip up the front.
 I'm guessing that would be bad for the XL boobies.
 I can't imagine the pain of catching a bit of excess flesh in a zipper.

 What I'm thinking of is a cross between a giant Ace bandage that you can wrap tightly around the girls and secure with heavy duty Velcro and one of those Moby Wrap baby carriers.
 Maybe it could be a product that does both?
 You can use it to carry your baby OR strap down your melons and go for a jog.
 Because it's multi functional I won't mind paying $65.00.

 You guys let me know when you're ready.
 In the meantime, I'm going to go find some duct tape and strap these babies down and get ready for my work out this morning.

-Don't Miss my NEW BOOK!
+Don't Miss my BOOKS!